batnoter/batnoter/README.md

 ### Features
 -   Login with GitHub.
--   Create, edit, delete and explore notes easily with a nice & clean user interface.
+-   Create, edit, delete, organize & explore notes easily with a nice & clean user interface.
--   Markdown format supported.
+-   Markdown format supported allowing users to add hyperlink, table, headings, code blocks, blockquote... etc inside notes.
+-   Editor allows preview of markdown.
 -   Quickly copy code from the code section using copy to clipboard button.
--   Store notes directly at the root or use folders to categorize them.
+-   Store notes directly at the root or use folders to organize them (nesting supported).
 -   Explore all the notes from a specific directory with single click.
--   Editor allows preview of markdown.
 -   All the notes are stored inside user's github repository.
+-   Notes are cached to avoid additional API calls.
+-   URLs can be bookmarked.

 ### Contribution Guidelines
 > Every Contribution Makes a Difference